M-SomewhatUnlikely/mjh_node_diceroller/README.md

 - Basic dice and constants.
 I think this is working, but I need to hook it up to something.
 - Flags, far enough to get '>' working, since that's a major use case for me.
 That's next.
+- Keywords for particular systems dice mechanics.

+Around or after the above, some smaller milestones:

 - More Flags
 - Dice types (Fate or Fudge?) using letters other than 'd'.
-- Keywords for particular systems dice mechanics.

 ## General Dice